Recently one of my readers reached out via email with this question:

 7. Pay for It

-The key is to find out about what percentage of those on your list end up making a purchase, and then doing some math to determine the average value of a subscriber.
+The key is to find out what percentage of those on your list ends up making a purchase and then do some math to determine the average value of a subscriber.
 If, for example, you discover that the value of a subscriber is worth about $1, and you’ve found a channel that costs about $.50 per acquisition, then pouring money into advertising makes a lot of sense.

 Now, before you get to that point, there is still some value in paid advertising.
 Sometimes it is needed to get the ball rolling with your first handful of subscribers.
 Perhaps you just need that little boost to start to get some social mentions going and word-of-mouth sharing.

 Getting started without an audience can look like an uphill battle.
 However, with a little creativity, some time, and perhaps even a little cash, there are a handful of ways to get that initial flow of signups coming.

 Do you have any tips to share on growing your audience from scratch?
 What has worked for you?
 Share with us in the comments.